chrismalcolm/stock-analysis/src/prediction/README.md

 usage: main.py [-h] symbol

-Predict the closing stock price using Artifical Inteligence, by using a recurrent neural network Long Short Term Memory (LSTM).
+Predict the closing stock price using Artifical Intelligence, by using a recurrent neural network Long Short Term Memory (LSTM).

 positional arguments:
   symbol      stock symbol to predict stock price for